 “Weaving Fence & Horn” at TransCanada Tower

 Ah, and don’t forget to look north towards the Bow River.
-If you have never gay traveled Asia, more specifically China, before, you might wanna catch a look of or pay a visit to the Chinese Cultural Center with its replica of the Temple of the Sun in Beijing, China.
+If you have never gay traveled to Asia, more specifically China, before, you might want to catch a look at or pay a visit to the Chinese Cultural Center with its replica of the Temple of the Sun in Beijing, China.

 Sculpture “Wonderland” – Urban Transformation?

 Our Photo Walk around Downtown Calgary continued passing by James Short Park.
 After taking a left turn at 6th Avenue again, we faced the 12-meter sculpture entitled “Wonderland” created by Barcelona-based designer Jaume Plensa.
 Located in front of the new Bow Tower, the gigantic head-like sculpture was unveiled in 2013.
 Take a look around, walk inside the head and try to find the connection between Calgary’s skyscrapers, old factory buildings, and the restless traffic.
 Impressive.